 This adaptation of Herman Wouk’s Pulitzer Prize-winning novel stars Humphrey Bogart at his battiest best as the mentally unhinged Captain Queeg.
 Giving the film the proper military musical milieu is Max Steiner‘s rousing march, which anchors this Oscar-nominated score in a dramatic tale of intrigue and court-martial.

 2. PATTON (1970)

 Has any march in the history of film music been so essential to the psychological probing of a character as Jerry Goldsmith’s PATTON?
 I’d argue that not even John Williams’s “The Imperial March” gets to the soul Darth Vader (or what’s left of it).
 Those echoing trumpets, memorable piccolo melody, and ponderous lower brass by turns give George C. Scott’s controversial General bravery, humanity and gravitas.
 Forty-two years later, the theme is timeless.

-Oh, the many John Williams marches I could have chosen—”The Imperial March,” “The Raiders March,” and on and on… No one will ever be able to convince me that 1941 is anything more than a colossal waste of celluloid, one of the unfunniest movies ever made.
-But Williams, as usual, rises far above the material, creating one of the most infectious, joyous pieces of music in his career.
+Oh, the many John Williams marches I could have chosen—”The Imperial March,” “The Raiders March,” and on and on… No one will ever be able to convince me that 1941 is anything more than a colossal waste of celluloid.
+Even worse, it’s one of the unfunniest movies ever made.
+But Williams, as usual, rises far above the material.
+Here, he has created one of the most infectious, joyous pieces of music in his career.
 Those other Williams marches may be far more dramatic.
 But for sheer musical oomph, nothing beats this crisp martial display.
 We played this incessantly my final year in high school (and rather badly, I might add).
 And those descending sixteenth notes at 2:21 (a clever answer to the ascending low strings sixteenths a few seconds earlier) are the one and only time in my life I’ve ever wanted to play trombone.